CharlesRh/secular-buddhism/eightfold-path/8-right-concentration/07-walking-the-complete-path.md

 Remember: this is not the end of your journey but the real beginning.
 The path stretches ahead, vast and rewarding, calling you forward into ever-greater wisdom, compassion, and freedom.
 Walk it with confidence, knowing you have everything you need to continue growing in understanding and service.

-The Buddha's final words were: "Work out your salvation with diligence."
-Your diligent practice of the Eightfold Path is your contribution to the awakening of the world.
+The Buddha's final words were: "All conditioned things are impermanent.
+Strive on with diligence."
+May your diligent practice of the Eightfold Path bring benefit to yourself and all beings.